GriffH/school-files/project_4/README.md

 	1. Bring up add tui
 	1. Ask for item and quantity to add
 	1. Add to "database" (text file or something)
-	1. Ask if user wants to remove more or return to main tui
+	1. Ask if user wants to add more or return to main tui
 1. **Remove**
 	1. Bring up remove tui
 	1. Show pantry list